firebase/genkit/docs/dotprompt.md

-# Dotprompt
+# Managing prompts with Dotprompt

-Dotprompt is a text format for GenAI prompts that helps you write and organize your prompts.
+Genkit provides the Dotprompt library and text format to help you write and organize your generative AI prompts.

+Prompt manipulation is the primary way that you, as an app developer, influence the output of generative AI models.
+For example, when using LLMs, you can craft prompts that influence the tone, format, length, and other characteristics of the models’ responses.

+Dotprompt is designed around the premise that _prompts are code_.
+You write and maintain your prompts in specially-formatted files called dotprompt files, track changes to them using the same version control system that you use for your code, and you deploy them along with the code that calls your generative AI models.

 To use Dotprompt, first create a `prompts` directory in your project root and then create a `.prompt` file in that directory.
-Here's a simple example we might call `greeting.prompt`:
+Here's a simple example you might call `greeting.prompt`:

 ```none
 ---